 Ask for advice.
 There are many people out there who are in the same industry as you, who have expertise that you may not have yourself or be supportive friends.
 You are surrounded by a network of people where advice is readily available.
-If you can’t find anyone around you with advice, there are networks available such as the New Entrepreneur’s Foundation who support start-ups.
+If you can’t find anyone around you with advice, there are networks available such as the New Entrepreneur’s Foundation which support start-ups.
 Similarly, there are great links for entrepreneurs on the government’s Great Business advice page.

 Create your plan

 Whilst for some businesses, a full business plan is not always essential, it’s worth knowing where you want to be in the next few years with your idea.
-If you don’t know where to start with your plan, The Prince’s Trust offer some free planning templates that can be downloaded.
+If you don’t know where to start with your plan, The Prince’s Trust offers some free planning templates that can be downloaded.